wafaehamdaoui/calculator/README.md

 And Pressing one of the calculator's operation buttons will emit the button's clicked() signal, which will trigger the makeOperation() slot.

 Then we perform the operation.
 If Sqrt is applied to a negative number or / to zero, we append "error".
-If everything goes well, we will wait for  display the result of the operation in the LCDNumber and we set diviTrigger/multiTrigger/addTrigger/subTrigger to false.
+If everything goes well, we will wait for pressing enter ou = button to display the result of the operation in the LCDNumber and we set diviTrigger/multiTrigger/addTrigger/subTrigger to false.
 This ensures that if the user types a new digit, the digit will be considered as a new operand, instead of being appended to the current value.

+The Clear() slot resets the calculator to its initial state.

+## Demo:
+The video below shows how the Calculator works.